Wolox/react-bootstrap/README.md

 If the above does not work, another possible way to fix it is the following:
 - Uninstall `yeoman`: `sudo npm remove -g yo`
-- Manually set your node path: `sudo npm config set prefix $NVM_DIR/versions/node/NODE_VERSION` -- where `NODE_VERSION` is your currently installed node version.
+- Manually set your node path: `sudo npm config set prefix $NVM_DIR/versions/node/$(node--version)`
-  _eg: `sudo npm config set prefix $NVM_DIR/versions/node/v10.16.0`_
-- export the `NODE_PATH` variable: `export NODE_PATH=$NVM_DIR/versions/node/NODE VERSION/lib/node_modules`
+- export the `NODE_PATH` variable: `export NODE_PATH=$NVM_DIR/versions/node/$(node --version)/lib/node_modules`
 - Reinstall it: `npm install -g yo`

-WARNING: Be careful when setting these variables to set them to the correct node version or you may completely break npm.
-If you accidentaly do break it, try to set the prefix again, if you can't you may need to uninstall node and npm, reinstall them and start over.
+WARNING: If you accidentaly save wrong paths here you might break npm/node.
+If you do, try to set the prefix again, manually inserting your node version.
+If doesn't work you may need to uninstall node and npm, reinstall them and start over.